 When buyers gets transferred to you they want their quote ASAP or else they get frustrated.
 Be on the lookout for the number assigned to your calls (at SmartFinancial, it's always the same number).
 Instead of saying, "Hi, this Bob from Wonder Insurance," say "Hi, [insert lead's name from the contact information in your database], this is Bob with SmartFinancial and I'm ready to get you a quote today."
 After that, you can begin to establish rapport and gain interest in your insurance provider.

 We've touched on the basics, but there are many ways your account manager will help you optimize your investment.
 Most of our agents see a progression in sales over time, after tweaking account settings for the most successful outcomes.
-Some of our account managers have done insurance sales and may be able to give you some tips on how to work leads.
+Some of our account managers have done insurance sales and are able to give you some tips on how to work auto insurance leads.

 The Pros of Auto Insurance Leads